 Here’s how works: We take a section of the abdominal skin and it’s attached fat and do a tummy tuck.
 Then we save the little blood vessels that go to the skin, rather than just cut them as we do when we are tucking a tummy.
 We carefully preserve these vessels, the veins and arteries because we are going to plug them in to blood vessels in the chest.
 It is very meticulous work that involves using a microscope to place tiny sutures in to the blood vessels and attach them like a miniature plumber would attach pipes.
 It’s a long surgery but he best surgeons work in teams to help reduce the surgery time and increase success rates.

 California law mandates insurance to cover breast reconstruction surgery.
 Because of this law, better techniques, genetic testing and the publicity of reconstruction (ie: Angelina Jolie) the popularity of breast reconstruction has sky rocketed.
-These women are some of my most grateful patients
+These women are some of my most grateful patients.
+If you would like to know more about our approach to breast reconstruction, contact our Beverly Hills plastic surgeons today.

 No matter what brought you here, a visit with our doctors will bring out the best in you.
 Call us today to schedule your initial consultation, either in person or online.